muhammedalikocabey/PokemonApp/README.md

 - **Coroutine** is used to carry data to view in background
 - **ViewBindng** for binding views to the corresponding pages
 - **Constraint Layout** for creating layouts that is suitable with different languages and preventing overdraw issue
-- **Navigation Component & SafeArgs** for navigate between pages in a safe way
+- **Navigation Component & SafeArgs** for navigation between pages in a safe way

 ## Architecture